Incredible 6 Day Summer Vacation Package in South Iceland with a Guided Greenland Day Tour

 Description

-Explore the high Arctic, from Iceland’s Golden Circle to the remote fjords of Greenland.
-This package takes you to Iceland’s South Coast, where you'll explore many of the countries most iconic natural attractions, and offers the rare and unique opportunity of gaining insight into the daily life of the Inuit people of Greenland.
+Explore the high Arctic on this six-day summer package, from Iceland’s Golden Circle and South Coast to the remote fjords of Greenland.
+If you want to explore Iceland’s most iconic natural attractions and have the rare opportunity to learn about the Inuit people of Greenland, then this adventure is for you.

-Located just below the Arctic Circle, the village of roughly 250 inhabitants is a mirror back in time; and visiting Kulusuk provides a once-in-a-lifetime opportunity to get to know the ways of the hunters of the far north.
-Icebergs float lazily on the blue arctic ocean, which is home to the seals and fish that contribute to the everyday life of the people.
+Exploring Kulusuk provides a once-in-a-lifetime opportunity to get to know the ways of the hunters of the far north.
+Icebergs float lazily on the blue Arctic Ocean, which is home to the seals and fish that contribute to the everyday life of the locals.

 Read more